dougeby/IntuneDocs/intune/reports-nav-intune-date-warehouse.md

 #  Intune Data Warehouse API

-The Intune Data Warehouse API lets you to access your Intune data in a machine-readable format for use in your favorite analytic tool.
+The Intune Data Warehouse API lets you  access your Intune data in a machine-readable format for use in your favorite analytic tool.
 You can use the API to build reports that provide insight into your enterprise mobile environment.
 The API uses the OData protocol, which follows standard patterns for:

   -   Request and response headers
   -   Status codes